the 6 ways horses learn

 This helps create a clear association between the desired behavior and pressure release.

-The timely release signals to the horse that they have performed correctly and encourages them to repeat that behavior in future situations.
+The timely release signals to the horse that it has performed correctly and encourages it to repeat that behavior in future situations.

 Reinforcing Bond through Rewarding Behavior